-Catonsville Presbyterian Church has received zoning approval and is moving forward in building our Columbarium and creating its surrounding Sacred Space Garden.
-Both will be located across from the handicap ramp along Beechwood Ave.
-The Columbarium will provide 80 double niches for the cremated remains of CPC members and their extended family.
-The Sacred Space Garden will be in front of the Columbarium.
-This area will feature landscaping, benches, and ambient lighting creating a peaceful space for contemplation and remembering.
+Catonsville Presbyterian Church has completed the Columbarium and its surrounding Sacred Space Garden.
+Both are be located along Beechwood Ave.
+The Columbarium provides 80 double niches for the cremated remains of CPC members and their extended family.
+The Sacred Space Garden is in front of the Columbarium.
+This area features landscaping, benches, and ambient lighting creating a peaceful space for contemplation and remembering.

 Purchasing Engraved Pavers

 The congregation is invited to participate in creating this Sacred Space Garden by purchasing engraved pavers.
 You may purchase a paver honoring living loved ones or remembering those who are no longer with us.
 You may also purchase a paver to lift up an appropriate text which could feature a Bible verse, poem, or quotation.
 If you have any questions about whether your text is within the guidelines, please feel free to contact us.
 Pavers cost $125 each.

 The pavers are 8-by-8-inch gray concrete that can be engraved with up to 6 lines of writing (20 characters per line counting spaces).
 The actual writing on the pavers should reflect the grace and dignity of the Sacred Space Garden.
 Paver text will be reviewed and approved prior to engraving.

 Paver orders for the Sacred Space Garden are welcomed, encouraged, and added periodically as needed.
 At that time, it will necessitate removing plain pavers and inserting the new ones.
 If you need additional help or have questions regarding ordering the pavers or paver layout contact firstname.lastname@example.org and a committee member will answer your questions.